New climate investment to avoid 1.3 million tonnes of emissions per year

 Tellef Thorleifsson, CEO of Norfund

-The climate investment fund will allocate 10 billion NOK over the next five years, with 1 billion coming from Norfund’s capital and 1 billion from the state budget each year.
+The Climate Investment Fund will allocate 10 billion NOK over the next five years, with 1 billion coming from Norfund’s capital and 1 billion from the state budget each year.
 Since Norfund can advance parts of the fund that originate from Norfund’s own capital, the total amount in the fund could already reach 2.8 billion NOK by the end of 2022.